← Work & Projects

 Reflecting pool of Greek garden

-Like my other worlds, the garden was built procedurally with Claude and the Blender MCP, but at a much larger scale: every builder lives in a shared Python library, and each area of the garden is an idempotent "orchestrator" function that can tear itself down and rebuild from constants, so the whole scene stays regenerable rather than accumulating unrepeatable hand edits.
-Trees are grown with the Sapling Tree Gen add-on and then ortho-baked into crossed-quad impostors, which brought the raw scene down from 33 million triangles to about 2.5 million while keeping a high level of detail look.
-Flower beds are geometry-node scatters with per-section colour schemes, and the soft furnishings in the gazebo lounge were done with cloth simulations.
-Hidden through it all is a scavenger hunt of nine tiny frogs generated with Hunyuan from a text prompt.
+The garden was built procedurally in Blender using Claude and the Blender MCP, at a much larger scale than my other worlds.
+Every builder lives in a shared Python library, and each area is an idempotent function that rebuilds itself from constants, keeping the whole scene regenerable rather than accumulating manual edits.
+Trees were grown with the Sapling Tree Gen add-on and ortho-baked into crossed-quad impostors, cutting the raw scene from 33 million triangles to about 2.5 million while holding the level of detail.
+Flower beds are geometry-node scatters with per-section colour schemes.

-Getting a scene this size into Unity became a project of its own: a custom export pipeline in the same library folds more than fifty flat materials into a single palette atlas plus a gradient atlas for the flower petals, reprojects UVs in world metres, merges hundreds of objects into per-section chunks, and generates colliders and VRChat station markers.
-Along the way it runs automated repair passes for the failure modes that only show up under Unity's backface culling, like inside-out lathe geometry and mixed-winding islands.
-The export ships as two FBX files, one large static mesh and one small file with just the benches and pickups, so iterating on interactive components only ever re-imports a few megabytes.
-The finished world runs at full detail on Quest under a moonlit skybox.
+Getting a scene this size into Unity required a custom export pipeline in the same library.
+It folds more than fifty flat materials into a single palette atlas, reprojects UVs in world metres, merges hundreds of objects into per-section chunks, and generates colliders and VRChat station markers.
+Automated repair passes fix failure modes that only appear under Unity's backface culling, such as inside-out lathe geometry and mixed-winding islands.
+The export ships as two FBX files, separating the large static mesh from the interactive props, so iterating on components re-imports only a few megabytes.
+The finished world runs at full detail on Quest.